dereksz/docker-fs/README.md

-predominantly copnfigured by only a small section of the `docker-compose.yml` file, that under `/services/<name>` (as well as potentioally other sections like `/network` and `/volumes` - but these will likely chage far less frequently).
+predominantly copnfigured by only a small section of the `docker-compose.yml` file, that under `/services/<name>` (as well as potentioally other sections like `/network` and `/volumes` - but these will likely change far less frequently).

 With this information, rebuilds are only necessary if